kasparvonbeelen/ghi_python/index.md

 Lecture 1: [Introduction to the  course](https://mybinder.org/v2/gh/kasparvonbeelen/ghi_python/main?labpath=1_-_Introduction.ipynb)

+We start with a brief introduction to the aims and principles of this course: why should a historian bother to learn a programming language for analysing textual and other types of data?
+Why Python (notebooks) in particular?
+We also discuss what to expect from this course (and what not?) and give an overview of the skills you will obtain.

 Lecture 2: [Basic Python, a gentle introduction](https://mybinder.org/v2/gh/kasparvonbeelen/ghi_python/main?labpath=2_-_Values_and_Variables.ipynb)

+This notebook starts with a gentle introduction to the basic elements of the Python syntax.
+We discuss how to create and manipulate variables, and demonstrate common operations.
+Some topics are more extensively discussed in 'break out' notebooks or in external documentation.

 Lecture 3: [Text and String Methods](https://mybinder.org/v2/gh/kasparvonbeelen/ghi_python/main?labpath=3_-_Text_and_String_Methods.ipynb)

+Finally, we move on from more fundamental syntax to working with actual text data.
+In this notebook, we introduce 'string methods', which are Python tools for processing and manipulating text files.
+We also demonstrate how to open and read text files (at scale).

 ## Part II: Text Processing and Corpus Exploration